JohnRobinInston/personalwebsite/content/_index.md

 description:
   Hello - <br>
   <br>
   I am a quantitative analyst, applied mathematician and data scientist from the United Kingdom.
-I am currently working towards my masters degree in Quantitative Finance at Lancaster University. <br>
+I am currently studying towards my masters degree in Quantitative Finance at Lancaster University. <br>
   <br>
   On this site you will find a library of everything I make, write or feel compelled to share on the internet that is related to maths, finance or data science.
 image_left: true